T-Troll/alienfx-tools/README.md

 How it works
 ```
 "Color" tab is set hardware color mode for light.
 This mode will remain even if you exit application.<br>
-"Events" tab designed for dynamic control system events and change lights to reflect it - like power events, system load, temperatures.
+"Events" tab designed for dynamic control system events and change lights to reflect it - like power events, system load, temperatures.<br>
 "Settings" tab is a mix of `alienfx-probe`-like GUI to set device and light names, and also control application settings.<br>
 Please keep in mind some settings only avaliable from tray menu or keyboard shortcut.<br>
 Keyboard shortcuts (any time):